Flutter Design Patterns: 21 — Visitor

 The general structure of the Visitor design pattern looks like this:

 - Visitor — declares a visit operation for each concrete element class in the object structure.
 If the programming language supports function overloading, visit operations could have the same name (Dart does not support that at the moment), but the type of their parameters must be different.
-Usually, the operation’s name and signature is different and identifies the class (concrete element) that sends the visit request to the visitor;
+Usually, the operation’s name and signature are different and identify the class (concrete element) that sends the visit request to the visitor;

 - Concrete visitors — implements each operation declared by Visitor;